KolinGuo/maya-slam/README.md

 ## Data Recording and Reconstruction Workflow
 The steps to run the entire system are:
 1. Pull the docker images and build the containers with `./docker_setup.sh <container-name>`.
+   Alternatively, run `./docker_setup.sh <container-name> -l` to build docker images locally from the Dockerfiles.
    When building the container for the first time, copy and run the "*Command to compile*" in the login banner.
 2. Open camera using `./realsense_capture/start_camera.sh` from `realsense_capture` container.
 3. Start tracking using `./slam_algorithms/maplab/run_maplab.sh <bag-name>` from `maplab` container.